Tuition and Fees

 Facilities Fee: A fee of $40 per semester will be charged to all students regardless of how many hours a student is enrolled.
 These funds will be used to update and maintain the facilities of the college.

-Campus Safety Fee: A fee of $25 per semester will be charged to all students regardless of how many hours a student is enrolled.
-These funds will be used to support West Georgia Technical Colleges POST-certified Police department, consisting of several full-time officers (including a chief and sergeant), and a number part-time officers, providing police protection to WGTC students, faculty, staff and facilities.
-Additionally, the campus safety fee will be used to support training activities, acquisition and maintenance of security systems and police equipment including but not limited to security cameras, access control and emergency broadcast systems.
+Campus Safety Fee: A fee of $50 per semester will be charged to all students regardless of how many hours a student is enrolled.
+These funds will be used to support West Georgia Technical College’s POST-Certified Police Department, consisting of full- and part-time officers, providing police protection to WGTC students, faculty, staff and facilities.
+Additionally, the campus safety fee is used to support training activities, acquisition and maintenance of security systems, and police equipment including but not limited to security cameras, access control and emergency broadcast systems.

 Lab Fee: A fee of $40 will be charged to students for each term for the areas listed below.
 These funds will be used to support lab operations and supply costs.